aerogear/proposals/testing/supporting_docs/tools_to_find_selectors.md

 When a developer installs “Appium Desktop” on their machine, not only are they installing the server and GUI tooling to configure and control it, they also install a tool called appium inspector which can be used to interrogate applications to find selectors.
-Once the server is started clicking on the “Start Inspector Session” button in the application will bring up the session configuration screen.
+Once the server is started, clicking on the “Start Inspector Session” button in the application will bring up the session configuration screen.